What you'll find on this page

-The Nucleus 7 Sound Processor also features ForwardFocus** function — an option designed to help you hear better in challenging environments.
+The Nucleus 7 and Kanso 2 Sound Processors also feature ForwardFocus**, an option designed to help you hear better in challenging environments.4,5

-Once your hearing health professional enables ForwardFocus, you switch it on through your Smart App when you want to reduce noise coming from behind and focus on the conversation in front of you.
+Once your audiologist enables ForwardFocus, you can switch it on in the Nucleus Smart App when you want to reduce noise coming from behind and focus on the conversation in front of you.

 Life is busy.
 Some days it's tough to remember how you're using your sound processor.
 But data logging technology automatically tracks usage and records the information which can then be accessed by your audiologist through programming software.

-Your hearing health professional can review the data for trends and important information that shows how the system is working for you.
+Your audiologist can review the data for trends and important information that shows how the system is working for you.

-They can make any adjustments accordingly to fine-tune your sound processor, to be sure you're always hearing your best.
+They may make any adjustments accordingly to fine-tune your sound processor, to be sure you're always hearing your best.

 For parents, data logging adds confidence that your child is getting the most benefit from their Nucleus system.

-It also means your hearing health professional can download information about your child’s hearing, such as:
+It also means your audiologist can download information about your child’s hearing, such as:

 Track how you or your child hears

-Another special feature of the Nucleus Smart App+, the Hearing Tracker feature, gives you direct access to your usage information.
-This is available with the Nucleus 7 Sound Processor.
+Another special feature of the Nucleus Smart App^, the Hearing Tracker feature, gives you direct access to your usage information.
+This is available with the Nucleus 7 and Kanso 2 Sound Processors.

-With the Hearing Tracker in the Nucleus Smart App, you can monitor important information about how you or your child is hearing with the sound processor.
+With the Hearing Tracker in the Nucleus Smart App, you can monitor important information about how you or your child is using the sound processor.